AG Bell College Scholarship Program

 - You must be enrolled in or planning to attend a mainstream university and working toward a four-year undergraduate degree or a graduate degree.

-- This isn't the right scholarship for law or public administration graduate students; apply for the Nofer Scholarship opening in February 2018.
+- This isn't the right scholarship for law or public administration graduate students; apply for the Nofer Scholarship opening each February.

 Things to Prepare: